natereed/old-natereed-gh-pages/_posts/2016-11-01-using-regression-to-predict-player-salaries.md

 As you can see, the effect of L1 and L2 depend greatly on the value of alpha.
 If alpha is zero, then L1 and L2 will perform exactly as Ordinary Least Sequares.

 We'll use GridSearchCV to perform K-fold cross-validation and look for the optimal value of alpha, and in the case of ElasticNet the l1/l2 ratio.
-Each time GridSearchCV tries a value of alpha that does not converge, we get some warnings: "ConvergenceWarning: Objective did not converge.
-You might want to increase the number of iterations.
-Fitting data with very small alpha may cause precision problems."
-I omitted these from the output below.
-In each case, we were able to find a value of alpha that did converge.

-### Ridge Regression
+(Note: GridSearchCV will output many warnings about non-convergence for the given values of alpha and l1/l2, but they can be ignored.
+For each type of regularization, I was able to find parameters for which the models did converge.
+Those warning messages are omitted from the output below).

+### a. <a name="ridge">Ridge Regression</a>

 {% highlight python %}
 alpha_ridge = [1e-15, 1e-10, 1e-8, 1e-5,1e-4, 1e-3,1e-2, 1, 5, 10, 20, 100, 1000]